Deferred Action for Childhood Arrivals (DACA)

 Obtain your PTC Identification Card and purchase your books and supplies at the PTC Campus Shop or online at www.ptc.bncollege.com.
 Books are also available for purchase at any County Campus.
 Please check for dates and times.

 Pay your tuition and fees by the assigned deadline to avoid being dropped from classes.
 Note that as a DACA recipient, you are not eligible for state or federal financial aid, including Pell grants, lottery, loans, etc. DACA recipients must also pay the out-of-state tuition rate.
 See the Financial Aid section of the website for complete information on tuition and fees.
+We do encourage you to seek other private scholarships to assist with tuition costs.

 The DACA program is new, and how the state of South Carolina interprets this program is subject to change.
 Furthermore, immigration reform is constantly under discussion, so DACA students should stay up-to-date about their rights and obligations as this area of law continues to evolve.